onqtam/headjack/docs/why/100_1k_10k_words.md

 The Riddle of Existence
     what to do and why
 THE Extended Mind
+The infinite game
+Emergence is eating the world
+The Organizational Imperative - from the categorical Interplanetary Consciousness
+The Declaration of Unification
+Civilizational Automata (like cellular)
+The next religious reformation
+Capital allocation in the 21st century
+Post capitalism
+The new attention economy
+What economising attention actually means
+Universal Basic Jarvis
+Finding God
+Immortality in every sense of the word
+Our Collective DNA
+Fame in the Brain
+Exploring the high dimensional institutional/organizational space Bug fixing the world
+Collective Empiricism
+The self help book that’s the answer to all of our problems Theory of Hivemind
+Designing and becoming the homunculus of the hivemind
+    The Hivemind's Homunculus
 Game of Life 2.0
 The Greatest Justification/Story Ever Told
 The Consciousness Guide to the Galaxy